-Q: Does a successor agent of a durable POA have rights to serve me with unlawful detainer, original agent is still serving?
+Q: Does a successor agent of a durable POA have the right to file a unlawful detainer summons original agent is still actin

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.